janno-p/XRoadLib/docs/articles/tutorials/aspnetcore.md

 Service request handler
 ------------------------

-Next step is to create service request handler, which brings together service contract definition and its implementation.
-In our application we can rely on dependency injection to provide implementations for the requested services.
+Next step is to define service manager class, which combines together service contract definition, its implementation and X-Road protocol info.
+In our sample application we can rely on dependency injection to provide implementations for the requested services.

     [lang=csharp]
-    using System;
-    using System.Collections.Generic;
+    using System.Reflection;
     using XRoadLib;
-    using XRoadLib.Handler;
+    using XRoadLib.Headers;
-    using XRoadLib.Serialization;
+    using XRoadLib.Schema;

-    namespace Calculator.Handler
+    namespace Calculator
     {
-        public class CalculatorHandler : XRoadRequestHandler
+        public class CalculatorServiceManager : ServiceManager<XRoadHeader40>
         {
-            private readonly IServiceProvider serviceProvider;

-            public CalculatorHandler(IServiceProvider serviceProvider, IEnumerable<IXRoadProtocol> supportedProtocols, string storagePath)
-                : base(supportedProtocols, storagePath)
+            public CalculatorServiceManager()
+                : base("4.0", new DefaultSchemaExporter("http://calculator.x-road.eu/", typeof(CalculatorServiceManager).GetTypeInfo().Assembly))
-            {
+            { }
-                this.serviceProvider = serviceProvider;
         }

-            protected override object GetServiceObject(XRoadContext context)
-            {
-                var service = serviceProvider.GetService(context.ServiceMap.OperationDefinition.MethodInfo.DeclaringType);
-                if (service != null)
-                    return service;

-                throw new NotImplementedException();
     }
-        }
-    }

-Base handlers expects list of all supported protocols as constructor arguments which will be used to detect message protocol version of incoming service request.
+Arguments provided to base type constructor are unique name for defined service manager class and implementation of IServiceManager interfaces which provides serialization and deserialization details of the services.
+Current sample uses DefaultSchemaExporter which uses X-Road message protocol version 4.0 with default settings.

 After that, we have completed business logic of our simple web application and we can continue with technical setup.